Anuloma DS Tablet is proprietary polyherbal Ayurvedic medicine from Sagar Pharmaceutical. It is useful in the management of constipation.

 - Please maintain a gap of at least an hour between intake of any allopathic drug and Ayurvedic medicine to avoid drug interaction, if any.

 - Do not use many different medicines for the treatments of the same disease.

 - Laxatives are safe for pregnant women if they aren’t absorbed by the digestive system.
-Senna may not be suitable if you’re pregnant or breastfeeding because it is partly absorbed in gut.
-You may take Isabgol husk, a bulk forming laxative.
+Senna may not be suitable if you’re pregnant or breastfeeding because it is partly absorbed in the gut.
+You may take Isabgol husk, a bulk-forming laxative.